Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Introduction

+To address these challenges, we propose Fast-MIA, an open-source Python library designed for efficient and reproducible evaluation of MIA against LLMs (Figure~\ref{fig:project_overview}).
+Fast-MIA combines two complementary strategies for computational efficiency.
+First, it provides \emph{high-throughput batch inference} by leveraging vLLM~\cite{10.1145/3600006.3613165}, achieving approximately five times faster inference compared to standard Transformers-based implementations~\cite{wolf-etal-2020-transformers} with almost no change in evaluation results.
+Second, it introduces a \emph{cross-method caching architecture} specifically designed for MIA workflows: intermediate results such as log-probabilities and losses are computed once and shared across multiple evaluation methods.
+This design is particularly beneficial for (1) fair comparison of multiple MIA methods under identical conditions, (2) hyperparameter sweeps such as varying $k$ in Min-K\% Prob, and so on.

-To address these challenges, we propose Fast-MIA, an open-source Python library designed for efficient and reproducible evaluation of MIA against LLMs.
-Fast-MIA provides fast batch inference, enabling large-scale evaluations with significantly reduced runtime with designs that effectively utilize caching and \texttt{vLLM}~\cite{10.1145/3600006.3613165}.
-Compared to the standard implementation, it achieves approximately 5 times faster speed with almost no change in the generated results.
-It also offers implementations of representative MIA methods within a unified and extensible evaluation framework.
-Users can specify models, datasets, and MIA methods using simple configuration files.
-Furthermore, the library can handle languages other than English and support plug-and-play extensibility for custom attack methods.
+Fast-MIA offers implementations of several representative MIA methods within a unified and extensible evaluation framework.
+Users can specify models, datasets, and MIA methods using simple YAML configuration files.
+The library integrates directly with established benchmarks including WikiMIA~\cite{shi2024detecting} and MIMIR~\cite{duan2024do}, supports multiple data formats, and can handle languages other than English.
+Furthermore, the modular architecture enables plug-and-play extensibility for custom attack methods.
+Unless otherwise noted, this paper describes and evaluates Fast-MIA version 0.3.0\footnote{\url{https://github.com/Nikkei/fast-mia/releases/tag/v0.3.0}}.